kmorrell27/UpperCrustCatering/ready-to-heat.md

 ---
 layout: menu
-title: 'Curbside Pickup Ready to Heat Meals'
+title: "Curbside Pickup Ready to Heat Meals"
-headline: 'Curbside Pickup Ready to Heat Meals'
+headline: "Curbside Pickup Ready to Heat Meals"
-custom-classes: 'ready-to-heat'
+custom-classes: "ready-to-heat"
 permalink: /ready-to-heat/
 image-filename: boxed-lunch.jpg
 ---

 ## Curbside Pickup Ready to Heat Meals

-With the current situatation in Illinois, Upper Crust is happy to offer delicious home-cooked meals that can easily be reheated throughout the week.
+With the current situation in Illinois, Upper Crust is happy to offer delicious home-cooked meals that can easily be reheated throughout the week.

 Each meal serves a family of 4 people and can easily be reheated throughout the week.